openwebdocs/mdn-bcd-collector/README.md

 npm run dev
 ```

-(`dev`, as opposed to `start`, will use `ts-node` to run the TypeScript file, as well as automatically rebuild the tests and reload the server on file changes.)
+(`dev`, as opposed to `start`, will use `tsx` to run the TypeScript file, as well as automatically rebuild the tests and reload the server on file changes.)

 To also handle HTTPS traffic, use the `--https-cert` and `--https-key` arguments: